 Welcome to the website of

+Her first novel, Guises of Desire, deals with the illness of Bertha Pappenheim (aka Anna O),.
 She is also the author of two travel books – Prickly Pears of Palestine: The People Behind the Politics and Seeking Sanctuary: Journeys to Sudan.